 Dick DeVenzio wrote in his book STUFF, “If you want to make a shot difficult, you have to get the shooter’s attention while he is deciding to shoot. . .
 A good defender has to interrupt that rhythm and concentration by gaining that shooter’s attention with jab fakes, violent movements – whatever it takes to get the shooter’s attention on you and off the shot”.
 It’s important to focus on the shooter before he or she catches the ball.
 You can also utilize distracting techniques to get a shooter’s attention rather than allowing him or her to focus on the upcoming shot.

 The easiest way to guard a great shooter is to limit his or her touches.
-While chasing shooters off screens and beating them to their shooting spots can be difficult, the less touches a great shooter has, the fewer shots he or she will take.
+While chasing shooters off screens and beating them to their shooting spots can be difficult, the fewer touches a great shooter has, the fewer shots he or she will take.
 One thing that caught me by surprise during Game 2 of the Lakers-Celtics series (the same game that Ray Allen made his first 7 three-point attempts) was how easy Ray Allen was getting the basketball.
 The Laker guards were caught at times either losing him in transition and/or would lose sight of him when the ball entered the post.

 Hand in Shooting Pocket